Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

-While our focus so far has been on the recovery of the distance parameter, we also looked at the measurement of all source parameters and their covariances.
-An example of this is shown in Figure~\ref{fig: s1 example triangle}, where Source 1 was placed at $R = 500$ Mpc.
-Again this is a loud source and $\mathrm{CV}_{A_{E,\mathrm{res}}} = 0.0097$ for our simulated $\sigma = 100$ ns timing uncertainty.
-In this case $\mathrm{CV}_R = 0.37$, while all remaining parameters had their respective values of $\mathrm{CV} \leq 0.018$.
+While our focus so far has been on the recovery of the distance parameter, we also looked at the measurement of all source parameters.
+As an example, Source 1 was considered at $R = 500$ Mpc.
+Again, this is a loud source and $\mathrm{CV}_{A_{E,\mathrm{res}}} = 0.0097$ for our simulated $\sigma = 100$ ns timing uncertainty.
+In this case, $\mathrm{CV}_R = 0.37$, while all remaining parameters had their respective values of $\mathrm{CV} \leq 0.018$.
 Sky angles tend to be measured well for the reasons discussed in Section~\ref{subsec: Source Localization}.
 Plus as this is a highly chirping source, chirp mass and frequency are well measured.
 A full plot of the distributions and covariances for the parameters in this example can be found in the supplementary material.

 For this particular example, we found that improving the timing uncertainty by an order of magnitude to $\sigma = 10$ ns improved the indicated $\mathrm{CV}$ values by one order of magnitude for the parameters $\left\{A_{E,\mathrm{res}}, \iota, \psi, \theta_0 \right\}$, while all remaining parameter $\mathrm{CV}$ values remained the same.
-In general we found that these four parameters were most sensitive to timing accuracy, while mostly insensitive to pulsar distance accuracy.
-While the measurement of $R$ is the opposite of this as we have already discussed, we found that the remaining four source parameters $\left\{\theta, \phi, \mathcal{M}, \omega_0 \right\}$ could benefit from both improvements to timing as well as pulsar distance uncertainties.
+In general, we found that these four parameters were most sensitive to timing accuracy, while mostly insensitive to pulsar distance accuracy.
+While the measurement of $R$ is the opposite of this as we have already discussed, we found that the remaining four source parameters $\left\{\theta, \phi, \mathcal{M}, \omega_0 \right\}$ could benefit from both improvements to timing and pulsar distance uncertainties.

-\subsection{Source Localization}
+\subsection{Source localization}